jtakayama/makahiki/doc/installation-makahiki-vagrant-eclipse.rst

 Python scripts on the virtual machine to be debugged in Eclipse on the host machine.

-For more information about the remote debugger, see http://www.pydev.org/manual_adv_remote_debugger.html.
+For more information about the remote debugger, refer to the `PyDev remote debugger documentation`_.

+.. _PyDev remote debugger documentation: http://www.pydev.org/manual_adv_remote_debugger.html.

 .. warning::